ionathanch/system-f-redex/README.md

 * This doesn't belong here

 ## TODOs
-* Add booleans to F-ACC, F-H, ACC, hoisting
 * Consider adding fixpoints (this might be of interest for ACC... or not)
-* Finish Church encodings (F)
 * Add inventory of metafunctions and how to run things to this README
 * Fix `redex-judgement-equals-chk` macro so that when check-true fails, the highlight goes over the failed branch, not over the macro itself (redex-chk)
 * Consider a heap allocation pass.
 This is primarily to concretize what a closure would look like at low level.
 I'm guessing the free types and terms would each be an array.
-* This isn't very relevant to this little project, but I want to see if a single syntactic pass is possible for each compiler.
-  * Since ANF requires an ambient continuation, we'll have to switch to continuation-passing style, or monadic normal form.
-  * Typed closure conversion requires the types of the free variables.
-Either annotated terms will be needed, or we compile an untyped calculus instead.
-  * Hoisting progressively adds code definitions to the global let.
-I'm not sure if this affects things.